icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [Test and Code Podcast](https://testandcode.com/) - A podcast about Software Development, Software Testing, and Python.
 * [Testing In The Pub](http://testinginthepub.co.uk/testinginthepub/) - British podcast about Software Testing practices
 * [That Podcast](https://thatpodcast.io/) - Beau and Dave talking about life as dads, programmers, and entrepreneurs.
-* [The 6 Figure Developer Podcast](https://6figuredev.com) - The 6 Figure Developer Podcast is a show dedicated to helping developers to grow their career.
-Topics include Test Driven Development, Clean Code, Professionalism, Entrepreneurship, as well as the latest and greatest programming languages and concepts.
 * [The Accidental Engineer](https://theaccidentalengineer.com/) - Interviews with engineers about how they started their career
 * [The Agile Coffee Podcast](http://agilecoffee.com/) - AgileCoffee brings together an engaged group of practitioners passionate about Agile methodologies and Lean practices.
 * [The Amp Hour](https://theamphour.com/) - Discussing the world of electronics design in an hour long(ish) weekly show.